balena-io-modules/jellyschema/NOTES.md

   * validate
   * serialize

-* the serialization into final json should be as trivial as possible - use just serde derives when possible

 TODOs:
-* enum -> object bound on string type
 * support properties on every level - recursive schema
 * low level code quality:
   * make serde use consistent, right now there is a mix of attributes, `with` functions and `impl (De)serialize`